SvetlinZarev/coding-challenges/leetcode/100 - 199/187 - Repeated DNA Sequences.md

         visited[hash] = match visited[hash] {
             0 => 1, // we've seen the substring for thr first time
             1 => {
-                // we've seen it for a secondtime, so add it to the answer answer.push(std::str::from_utf8(&s[idx - 9..=idx]).unwrap().to_owned());
+                // we've seen it for a second time, so add it to the answer answer.push(std::str::from_utf8(&s[idx - 9..=idx]).unwrap().to_owned());
                 2
             }